From the Editor

 Share what you have learned about the impact of PRP on hands, palms, fingers and fingernails as a patient or caregiver.
 Send your comments to email@example.com.

 On Tuesday, March 24, 2014 at 3:40 PM (CST) I posted a single question to PRP Support Group subscribers (Emailers) and PRP Facebook members (Facebookers):

 When I was a Newbie (November 2012 to August 2013) I had many questions but never got the A to Z answer I sought.
 Typically I would get A, B, F, L, R, S and W. What I learned would certainly help, but I was always left lacking a full and cogent A to Z response.

 So, my Quick Question last Tuesday was asked to solicit anecdotal information from the real PRP experts—YOU—to help me determine the scope of such an article for Newbies.
 Incidentally, my Newbie-ness ended on the one-year anniversary of my PRP onset.
-I was out of Hell & Agony but still on a very long on-ramp to the road to Remission.
+I was out of Hell & Agony but still had eight months before taking the off-ramp to the road to Remission.

 TOTAL NUMBER OF RESPONDENTS: 46.
 Emailers: 21 (45.7%); Facebookers: 25 (54.3%)

 ✽ Descriptive words: thin, weak, thick, super thick, too thick to cut, ugly, bent upward, curled down, peeled off, fell off, gnarly, inflamed nail bed, disappearing cuticles, detachment from the nail bed

 ✽ Pain: from pressure, from snagging, from nail lifting off of the nail bed, hang nails